angeluriot/Papermap/doc/contribute/papers.md

 	</tbody>
 </table>

-* **Title** is a very short overview of information
+* **Title** is a very short overview of the information
 * **Description** is a short description of the information
 * **Link** is optional, it can be used if the information does not come from the paper
-* **Impact** is a subjective assessment of the information's effect on the paper's credibility or its impact on the map question:
+* **Impact** is a subjective assessment of how the information affects the paper's credibility or its relevance to the map question:
 	* `Very negative` is for information that highly reduces the credibility of the paper or its impact on the map question (for example if it has been proven that the authors falsified their results or if there's a major calculation error that completely changes the conclusion)
 	* `Negative` is for information that may reduce the credibility of the paper or its impact on the map question (for example if there are criticisms about the quality of the data used in the paper or issues with the authors' previous work)
 	* `Neutral` is for information that does not significantly affect the credibility of the paper or its impact on the map question
 	* `Positive` is for information that may increase the credibility of the paper or its impact on the map question
 	* `Very positive` is for information that highly increases the credibility of the paper or its impact on the map question (for example if an observational study is based on data from groups which were initially randomly assigned)
-* Do not add notes about things that are already covered by the other fields
+* Do not add notes about things that are already covered by other fields
 * The maximum number of notes is `5`

 <br/>

 When all fields are filled, click on the `Add the paper` button if you are adding a new paper, or on the `Edit the paper` button if you are editing an existing paper.

-The added / edited paper will then appear in semi-transparent and the number above the `➤` button will increase by `1`.
+The added / edited paper will then appear as semi-transparent and the number above the `➤` button will increase by `1`.

 To send your changes, click on the `➤` button and fill the fields in the form that appears:

 * `Comment`: optional information about your changes *(optional)*

-* `Discord username`: for the `Contributor` role on the **[Papermap discord](https://discord.gg/eFdjRJe7WZ)** *(optional)*
+* `Discord username`: for the `Contributor` role on the **[Papermap Discord server](https://discord.gg/eFdjRJe7WZ)** *(optional)*

-Then click on the `Submit` button, this will redirect you to GitHub Pull Request created by a bot with your changes.
+Then click on the `Submit` button, this will redirect you to a GitHub Pull Request created by a bot with your changes.

 If you did this locally, you will have an `Apply locally` button to apply the changes to your local copy of the repository that you can then commit and push yourself to create the Pull Request.

-Once the Pull Request created, it will be reviewed by a maintainer and merged if everything is correct.
+Once the Pull Request is created, it will be reviewed by a maintainer and merged if everything is correct.

 If you encounter any issues, feel free to ask in the **[Discord server](https://discord.gg/eFdjRJe7WZ)**.